ComposableFi/emulated-light-client/rollup.md

 prevent users from submitting their requests.

 In Mantis this is going to be achieved by allowing users to submit L2 transactions on L1.
-This way, rollup will inherit censorship resistance of L1.
+This way, the rollup will inherit censorship resistance of L1.

 For this to work, L1 needs a way to force L2 to execute a transaction.